Why HRV Matters for Precision Sports

 Tracking Recommendations for Golf

-Morning reading: Take a consistent measurement before your round.
-This establishes your baseline state for the day.
+Morning reading: Take a consistent measurement before your round to establish your baseline for the day.

 During rounds: Not practical for most players, but some use simple breathing exercises between holes (box breathing: 4 seconds in, 4 hold, 4 out, 4 hold).

 Post-round recovery: Track how quickly your HRV returns to baseline after 18 holes.
-Slower recovery may indicate need for better post-round nutrition, hydration, or sleep.
+Slow recovery usually points to better post-round hydration, nutrition, or sleep.

 Tournament tracking: During multi-round events, daily morning HRV helps gauge cumulative fatigue.
-A declining trend suggests prioritizing recovery over practice.
+A declining trend means prioritizing recovery over practice.

 Recommended setup: A wearable like Garmin or Whoop for passive overnight tracking works well for golfers who don't want to fuss with chest straps before early tee times.